Chart Color Schemes

 Logan Village lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Logan Village's population was around 10,164 as of August 2025.
-This figure reflects an increase of 1,556 people from the 8,608 recorded in the 2021 Census, marking an 18.1% growth over four years.
-The change is inferred from the estimated resident population of 9,650 as of June 2024 and an additional 525 validated new addresses since the Census date.
+Logan Village's population was around 10,120 as of November 2025.
+This figure reflects an increase of 1,512 people since the 2021 Census, which reported a population of 8,608.
+The change is inferred from the estimated resident population of 9,649 in June 2024 and an additional 511 validated new addresses since the Census date.
 This results in a density ratio of 136 persons per square kilometer.
-Logan Village's growth exceeded the national average (8.6%) and state average, making it a regional growth leader.
-Interstate migration contributed approximately 71.4% of overall population gains during recent periods, while natural growth and overseas migration also played positive roles.
+Logan Village's growth rate of 17.6% since the 2021 census exceeded the national average of 8.9%.
+Population growth was primarily driven by interstate migration, contributing approximately 71.4% of overall population gains.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are used.
-However, these state projections lack age category splits; therefore, AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future population trends suggest an above median growth for the area, with a projected expansion of 1,429 persons by 2041.
-This translates to a total increase of 9.0% over the 17-year period from 2025 to 2041.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so proportional growth weightings from ABS Greater Capital Region projections are applied for each age cohort.
+Future population trends project an above median growth, with the area expected to expand by 1,429 persons to 2041 based on the latest numbers, indicating a total increase of 9.5% over 17 years.

 Frequently Asked Questions - Population